Cohesion (computer science)

 In computer programming, cohesion refers to the degree to which the elements inside a module belong together.
 In one sense, it is a measure of the strength of relationship between the methods and data of a class and some unifying purpose or concept served by that class.
-In another sense, it is a measure of the strength of relationship between the class's methods and data themselves.
+In another sense, it is a measure of the strength of relationship between the class's methods and data.

 Cohesion is an ordinal type of measurement and is usually described as “high cohesion” or “low cohesion”.
-Modules with high cohesion tend to be preferable, because high cohesion is associated with several desirable traits of software including robustness, reliability, reusability, and understandability.
-In contrast, low cohesion is associated with undesirable traits such as being difficult to maintain, test, reuse, or even understand.
+Modules with high cohesion tend to be preferable, because high cohesion is associated with several desirable software traits including robustness, reliability, reusability, and understandability.
+In contrast, low cohesion is associated with undesirable traits such as being difficult to maintain, test, reuse, or understand.

-Cohesion is often contrasted with coupling, a different concept.
+Cohesion is often contrasted with coupling.
 High cohesion often correlates with loose coupling, and vice versa.
 The software metrics of coupling and cohesion were invented by Larry Constantine in the late 1960s as part of Structured Design, based on characteristics of “good” programming practices that reduced maintenance and modification costs.
-Structured Design, cohesion and coupling were published in the article Stevens, Myers & Constantine (1974) and the book Yourdon & Constantine (1979); the latter two subsequently became standard terms in software engineering.
+Structured Design, cohesion and coupling were published in the article Stevens, Myers & Constantine (1974) and the book Yourdon & Constantine (1979).
+The latter two subsequently became standard terms in software engineering.

 High cohesion

-In object-oriented programming, if the methods that serve a class tend to be similar in many aspects, then the class is said to have high cohesion.
+In object-oriented programming, a class is said to have high cohesion if the methods that serve the class are similar in many aspects.
 In a highly cohesive system, code readability and reusability is increased, while complexity is kept manageable.